bigcommerce/dev-docs/docs/stencil-docs/developing-further/customizing-invoices.md

 </div>

-There are four editable invoices in BigCommerce.
+There are four editable invoices in BigCommerce:

 1. Email invoice
 2. Merchant printable invoice